wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 ## Why Should I Care?

 Redux.
 MobX.
 XState.
 Vuex.
 RxJS.
 State management is hard, and developers are always looking for a tool to help them.
-Tagged unions are a programming pattern that you can use with immutable state libraries, or even by itself.
-Tagged unions make it simple to visualize all the states your application can be in, and make it difficult to access the wrong data at the wrong time.
+Tagged unions are a programming pattern that you can use with immutable state libraries, or even on their own.
+Tagged unions make it simple to visualize all the states your application can be in, and prevent you from accessing the wrong data at the wrong time.

 Note: Tagged unions are also called "algebraic data types" or "enums" in different programming languages.
 I'm going to use the term "tagged unions" because I think it's easier to understand.